LHC Group, Inc. (NASDAQ:LHCG) Expected to Announce Earnings of $1.69 Per Share

-Wall Street analysts predict that LHC Group, Inc. (NASDAQ:LHCG) will post earnings per share of $1.69 for the current fiscal quarter, according to Zacks.
-Twelve analysts have provided estimates for LHC Group’s earnings.
-The highest EPS estimate is $1.78 and the lowest is $1.58.
-LHC Group posted earnings of $1.63 per share during the same quarter last year, which suggests a positive year-over-year growth rate of 3.7%.
-The firm is expected to announce its next quarterly earnings report on Wednesday, November 3rd.
+Equities research analysts predict that LHC Group, Inc. (NASDAQ:LHCG) will announce earnings per share (EPS) of $1.69 for the current fiscal quarter, Zacks reports.
+Twelve analysts have issued estimates for LHC Group’s earnings, with estimates ranging from $1.58 to $1.78.
+LHC Group posted earnings of $1.63 per share during the same quarter last year, which indicates a positive year-over-year growth rate of 3.7%.
+The firm is expected to report its next earnings report on Wednesday, November 3rd.

-On average, analysts expect that LHC Group will report full year earnings of $6.40 per share for the current financial year, with EPS estimates ranging from $6.27 to $6.46.
-For the next fiscal year, analysts expect that the business will report earnings of $6.86 per share, with EPS estimates ranging from $6.53 to $7.19.
-Zacks’ earnings per share calculations are a mean average based on a survey of sell-side analysts that cover LHC Group.
+On average, analysts expect that LHC Group will report full year earnings of $6.40 per share for the current year, with EPS estimates ranging from $6.27 to $6.46.
+For the next year, analysts anticipate that the company will report earnings of $6.86 per share, with EPS estimates ranging from $6.53 to $7.19.
+Zacks Investment Research’s earnings per share averages are a mean average based on a survey of research analysts that follow LHC Group.

-LHC Group (NASDAQ:LHCG) last posted its quarterly earnings data on Wednesday, August 4th.
-The health services provider reported $1.62 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.55 by $0.07.
-The firm had revenue of $545.91 million during the quarter, compared to analysts’ expectations of $547.93 million.
+LHC Group (NASDAQ:LHCG) last issued its quarterly earnings data on Wednesday, August 4th.
+The health services provider reported $1.62 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.55 by $0.07.
 LHC Group had a net margin of 5.49% and a return on equity of 11.66%.
-The firm’s quarterly revenue was up 12.0% on a year-over-year basis.
-During the same quarter last year, the company posted $1.23 EPS.
+The company had revenue of $545.91 million for the quarter, compared to the consensus estimate of $547.93 million.
+During the same period last year, the firm posted $1.23 EPS.
+LHC Group’s revenue for the quarter was up 12.0% on a year-over-year basis.

-Large investors have recently modified their holdings of the company.
-Squarepoint Ops LLC boosted its holdings in shares of LHC Group by 54.8% in the first quarter.
-Squarepoint Ops LLC now owns 18,182 shares of the health services provider’s stock valued at $3,477,000 after acquiring an additional 6,435 shares in the last quarter.
-Prudential Financial Inc. lifted its stake in shares of LHC Group by 4.1% in the first quarter.
-Prudential Financial Inc. now owns 71,426 shares of the health services provider’s stock valued at $13,657,000 after purchasing an additional 2,789 shares during the period.
-Brinker Capital Investments LLC lifted its stake in shares of LHC Group by 69.7% in the second quarter.
-Brinker Capital Investments LLC now owns 5,549 shares of the health services provider’s stock valued at $1,111,000 after purchasing an additional 2,279 shares during the period.
-US Bancorp DE lifted its stake in shares of LHC Group by 31.0% in the second quarter.
-US Bancorp DE now owns 19,932 shares of the health services provider’s stock valued at $3,991,000 after purchasing an additional 4,711 shares during the period.
-Finally, Alliancebernstein L.P. lifted its stake in shares of LHC Group by 3.0% in the second quarter.
+Several large investors have recently bought and sold shares of the company.
+Vanguard Group Inc. raised its position in shares of LHC Group by 1.7% in the second quarter.
+Vanguard Group Inc. now owns 3,095,751 shares of the health services provider’s stock valued at $619,955,000 after buying an additional 50,260 shares during the last quarter.
+State Street Corp grew its holdings in LHC Group by 1.6% in the second quarter.
+State Street Corp now owns 958,834 shares of the health services provider’s stock valued at $192,016,000 after purchasing an additional 15,487 shares during the period.
+FMR LLC grew its holdings in LHC Group by 1.2% in the second quarter.
+FMR LLC now owns 825,500 shares of the health services provider’s stock valued at $165,315,000 after purchasing an additional 10,143 shares during the period.
+Alliancebernstein L.P. grew its holdings in LHC Group by 3.0% in the second quarter.
 Alliancebernstein L.P. now owns 755,048 shares of the health services provider’s stock valued at $151,206,000 after purchasing an additional 22,104 shares during the period.
-92.14% of the stock is currently owned by institutional investors and hedge funds.
+Finally, Geode Capital Management LLC grew its holdings in LHC Group by 3.8% in the second quarter.
+Geode Capital Management LLC now owns 539,054 shares of the health services provider’s stock valued at $107,950,000 after purchasing an additional 19,945 shares during the period.
+92.14% of the stock is owned by institutional investors and hedge funds.

 LHC Group Company Profile